Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/bisect.rst

    | Panel:    :menuselection:`Tool Shelf --> Tools --> Mesh Tools --> Add: Bisect`
    | Menu:     :menuselection:`Mesh --> Bisect`

-The bisect tool is a quick way to cut a mesh in-two along a custom plane.
+The Bisect tool is a quick way to cut a mesh in-two along a custom plane.

 Plane Point, Plane Normal
    The plane can be numerically adjusted for precise values.